sanderhahn/virtualmin-digitalocean/readme.md

 ## Setup Virtualmin

-Download the installer script and start using the shell, full description available at:
+Download the installer script and start using the shell.
+The full instructions are available at:
 [Virtualmin Installation Quickstart](http://www.virtualmin.com/documentation/installation/automated).

 ```bash